ethyca/fides/docs/fidesops/docs/guides/query_execution.md

 ## Graphs and Traversals

-Fidesops uses the datasets you provide to generate a _graph_ of the resources.
-Based on the identity data you provide, Fidesops then generates a specific _traversal_, which is the order of steps that will be taken to fulfill the specific request.
-If no traversal can be generated that reaches all declared collections, Fidesops will generate an error.
+Fidesops uses your Datasets to generate a _graph_ of the resources.
+Based on the identity data you provide, Fidesops then generates a specific _traversal_, which is the order of steps that will be taken to fulfill a specific request.

 The graph supports both directed and non-directed edges using the optional `direction` parameter on the relation (non-directional edges may be traversed in either direction).
-You can always preview the queries that will be generated or manually control the order of operations by making relations explicitly directional and with the `after` dataset and collection parameters.
+You can preview the queries that will be generated or manually control the order of operations by making relations explicitly directional and with the and Collection parameters.
+If you specify a Collection that can't be reached, Fidesops generates an error.

 ## An example graph

-Let's look at a slightly larger example.
-In this example there are 3 separate databases, a mysql database that stores users and their comments, a postgres DB that stores purchase information, and a mongoDB that stores user accounts.
+In this example there are three databases: a mysql database that stores users and their comments, a postgres DB that stores purchase information, and a mongoDB that stores user accounts.
 Each of them may have related data that we'd like to retrieve.

 ![Example tables](../img/traversal_tables.png "Example tables")

-The (abbreviated) specification of these datasets looks like:
+The Dataset specification looks like this:

 ``` yaml
 dataset: